phaustin/quantecon-example/book/docs/python_advanced_features.md

 This is called the **LEGB rule** (local, enclosing, global, builtin).

-Here\'s an example that helps to illustrate .
+Here's an example that helps to illustrate .

 Consider a script `test.py` that looks as follows